aspnet/vsweb-docs/src/pages/Project System/index.md

 ![Project system](_assets/index-project-system.png)

-Be more productive with the brand new web project system, with simple folder based structure that automatically updates the browsers when the code changes.
+Be more productive with the brand new web project system in Visual Studio 2015, with a simple folder structure.
+Change code in a web project and Visual Studio automatically updates connected browsers.